Parole after 16 months' jail for $385k council rort

 She is now under supervision with conditions including that she must have probation officer written approval before starting any new job, have any role handling money, involvement in the affairs of any business, company or trust or be involved in providing financial or business advice.

-She also faces a night-time curfew, and must attenfd programmes as directed by the probation offivcer.
+She also faces a night-time curfew, and must attend programmes as directed by the probation officer.

 The Parole Board considered Taylor's performance in custody to be well-behaved, and that she had satisfactorily completed required rehabilitation programmes, and was a low risk of reoffending.